Lifailon/oh-my-posh-themes/README.md

 Get sensors from the running [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) application instance via WMI/CIM (Common Information Model).

-💡 For this theme to work, you need to have LibreHardwareMonitor installed and running.
+💡 For this theme to work, you need to have **LibreHardwareMonitor** installed and running.

 ```PowerShell
 ⌚ 13:48 ⌛ 2ms 📁 ~     CPU: 17% (11/63) | 81°C (74/100) | MEM: 79% (12/15Gb) | ⬇ 0,032 Mbyte/s ⬆ 0,003 Mbyte/s
 >
 ```

-Displays sensors for CPU load and temperature, as well as the download and upload speed of the active network interface.
+Displays sensors for CPU load and temperature, as well as the download and upload speed of the active network interface (if several network adapters are used, the activity of the busiest one will be displayed).

 ## System-Performance